Frequently Asked Questions (FAQs)

 Tort claims are not claims by County of Riverside employees for injuries/illnesses that occur in the course and scope of employment, or claims for loss of personal property by County employees.
 Claims involving an injury to an employee in the course and scope of their employment should be promptly reported to the Worker’s Compensation Division.
 Claims for reimbursement of lost or stolen personal property by County employees should be reported to the Safety Division.

-You can obtain a claim form through the following link: http://rivcocob.org/docs/Claim_Form7-10-2010.pdf
+You can obtain a claim form through the following link: https://rivcocob.org/sites/g/files/aldnop311/files/2023-03/Claim_Form_fillable-1.pdf

 You will need to submit a Tort Claim to the Clerk of the Board of Supervisors to request payment for property damage or injuries.